Welcome to today's edition of the Rush 24-7 podcast.

 Is this what you voted for?

-Clearly makes the case, and he makes the case better than I made it yesterday.
+Charles Krauthammer in his column today in the Washington Post clearly makes the case, and he makes the case better than I made it yesterday.

-As you know, the Obama administration conducted another summit yesterday, health care summit, and they had their breakout groups, and then the groups came back and reported in to President Obama.
+They had their breakout groups, and then the groups came back and reported in to President Obama.

-President Obama has been saying that in order to get jobs back, in order to start creating employment, we need health care reform, energy reform, and what's the what is the third thing he says?
+President Obama has been saying that in order to get jobs back, in order to start creating employment, we need health care reform, energy reform, and what is the third thing he says?

-Um whatever it is, it's something irrelevant to why people are losing their jobs.
+Well, whatever it is, it's something irrelevant to why people are losing their jobs.

-People are not losing their jobs because of health care, they're not losing their homes because of energy concerns or any of that.
+They're not losing their homes because of energy concerns or any of that.

 This is all happening because of a banking system that is in disarray, and the administration has offered no plan whatsoever.